samod008/LA558_2023/lecture/6b/idbr_countryList.md

-### List of Countries available in the Global Demographic Indicators using the idbr R package
+### List of countries available in the *Global Demographic Indicators* using the idbr R package

 | code | name                                          |